DMX512 is the most commonly used data protocol for theatrical control. For a more technical overview of DMX see the Wikipedia article on DMX.

-For installed devices (such as Sensor+ racks), ETC has standardised on using a five pin removable header, available as a screw connector type or a punchdown type connector.
+For installed devices (such as Sensor+ racks), ETC has standardised on using an eight pin removable header, available as a screw connector type or a punchdown type connector.

 In some cases, most frequently used in Europe, RJ45 connectors are used for DMX.
 These should only be used in patch panel type scenarios; most RJ45 connectors are not rugged enough to be used in the field for data connections.
 They are very sensitive to the ingress of dust, and are also mechanically weak.
-There is an ESTA standard pinout for the use of DMX on RJ45 connectors, shown below.
+There are ESTA standard pinouts for DMX on 5 pin XLR and RJ45 connectors, both shown below.

 DMX uses a cable consisting of two twisted pairs plus a shield to carry data.
 The cable must be specifically impedance matched for the digital DMX signal. meaning that microphone cable or other non-rated cable must not be used to carry DMX.
 Network cable (Cat5, 5e or 6 cable) may be used to carry DMX in an installation; however special consideration must be given to shielding and termination.
 Under no circumstances should solid core cable like Cat5 be terminated into a screw down connector.